 Each department within the City will develop a system for scheduling vacations among the department's employees involving advance sign-up of vacation choice, with conflicts in vacation preference resolved according to seniority.
 Employees who fail to sign up for vacation in advance will have their vacation requests honored on a first-come, first-served basis.
 Requests for vacation should be made with at least ten business days advance notice.
 Vacation requests that are made with less than ten business days advance notice will be considered on a first-come, first served basis.
 The City will consider the impact on operations, the number of employees already off duty, as well as the ability to provide service when considering vacation requests with less than ten business days advance notice.
 There are no guarantees that vacation requests will be approved/denied when submitted with less than ten business days advance notice.
+The City shall approve or deny each vacation request within five business days upon receipt.
 The City reserves the right to determine how many employees within a department may be on vacation at any one time.